SizeUp to 9.8 inches (25 cm)

 - Maximum length of 9.8 inches (25 cm).

-- Body is elongated and slightly laterally compressed.
+- The body is elongated and slightly laterally compressed.

-- Coloration is highly varied and is dependent on life phase.
+- Coloration is highly varied and is dependent on the life phase.

-- Juvenile has a black mid-lateral horizontal stripe.
+- Juveniles have a black mid-lateral horizontal stripe.
 Coloration below the stripe is white in both inshore and offshore populations.
-Body coloration above the stripe is yellow in coral reef populations and white in non-reef associated species.
+Body coloration above the stripe is yellow in coral reef populations and white in non-reef-associated species.

-- Horizontal stripe on female and small male is broken into irregular blotches.
-Body coloration can change between two variations; a yellow head and upper body with a white underside, two square-like spots behind the eye and no mid-lateral stripe or a yellowish to greenish-blue upper body, a white underside and white bars that break up the mid-lateral line into blotches.
+- The horizontal stripe on females and small males are broken into irregular blotches.
+Body coloration can change between two variations; a yellow head and upper body with a white underside, two square-like spots behind the eye and no mid-lateral stripe, or a yellowish to greenish-blue upper body, a white underside and white bars that break up the mid-lateral line into blotches.

 - Supermale body coloration is green to blue-green.
 Two black bars surround a white stripe that separates a blue scaleless head from the rest of the body coloration.
-Caudal fin has black lobes and pectoral fins are edged in black.
+The caudal fin has black lobes and the pectoral fins are edged in black.

-- Diet consists of zooplankton, small benthic organisms, eggs of small fish species (saddle blenny, beaugregory damselfish and sergeant majors) and ectoparasites and dead tissue from fish at cleaning stations.
+- Diet consists of zooplankton, small benthic organisms, eggs of small fish species (saddle blenny, beaugregory damselfish and sergeant majors) as well as ectoparasites and dead tissue from fish at cleaning stations.